ilya-vasiuk/komodo/README.md

 - has tests;
 - solve particular, documented and agreed problem (issue);
-- does not break backwards compatibility.
+- does not break backwards compatibility (until it discussed in issue).

 See [Collective Code Construction Contract](./Collective%20Code%20Construction%20Contract.md) for details.